-Preschool Teachers' workday is from 7:30am - 3:00pm.
-Please be at your door at 7:30am to receive students.
-K- 2nd Grade Teachers' workday is from 7:40pm -3:10pm.
-Please be at your door at 7:45am to receive students.
-If you leave campus for lunch you must sign out and sign back in upon your return.
-Teachers are paid to be on duty during their planning time and must remain on campus during this time.
+TCES Teachers' workday is from 7:40-3:10.
+Please be at your door at 7:45.
+If you leave campus for lunch, you must sign out and sign back in upon your return.
+Teachers are paid to be on duty during their planning time.
+Teachers must remain on campus during this time.
 If you need to leave during this time you must provide leave to do so.
+Teacher must make it a priority to check their email a minimum of twice per day (morning and afternoon).